teaching-data-science/course-template/chapters/chapter1.md

 ---
-title: 'Chapter 1: Getting started'
+title: 'Chapter 1: Task & Data'
 description:
-  'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'
+  ' This Chapter will give a basic introduction in datasets and tasks'
 prev: null
 next: /chapter2
 type: chapter